Wisconsin State Law Library

 Wis JI-Criminal 1211

-§ 940.225(2)(cm) Second degree sexual assault: sexual contact or intercourse with a person who is under the influence of an intoxicant
+§ 940.225(2)(c) Second degree sexual assault: sexual intercourse with a person suffering from mental illness

 Summary